PsyTeachR/msc-data-skills/inst/book/docs/10-repro.md

 ### TOC and Document Headers

 If you include a table of contents (`toc`), it is created from your document headers.
-Headers in markdown are created by prefacing the header title with one or more hashes (`#`).
+Headers in <a class='glossary' target='_blank' title='A way to specify formatting, such as headers, paragraphs, lists, bolding, and links.' href='https://psyteachr.github.io/glossary/m#markdown'>markdown</a> are created by prefacing the header title with one or more hashes (`#`).
 Add a typical paper structure to your document like the one below.

 ```
 ## Abstract